jsinnovco/custom-multi-agent/README.md

  <br/>To ensure sufficient quota is available in your subscription, please follow [quota check instructions guide](./docs/quota_check.md) before you deploy the solution.

 <br/>
+### Testing what was deployed
-After you are done provisioning the new environment (takes about 10 mins), you should be able to go to the [**Azure Portal**](https://portal.azure.com), go to the App Service deployed and click 'Browse'.
+After you are done provisioning the new environment (takes about 10 mins), you should be able to go to the Azure Portal(https://portal.azure.com), go to the App Service deployed and click 'Browse'.
 This should open up a window like the image below.

 <p align="center">
 <img src="./docs/images/readme/app-first-run.png" width="80%" style="display: block; margin: auto;" />